ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Replication Manual.md

 ### SQL Reflection Mode

 When the information of meta of local server and remote is different.
-Log can be converted to SQL and reflected on a remote server.
+XLog can be converted to SQL and reflected on a remote server.
 When reflecting to a remote server in SQL mode, the following conditions are possible:

 -   REPLICATION_SQL_APPLY_ENABLE : 1